-The following table provides the financial assets and liabilities carried at fair value measured on a recurring basis as of December 31, 2019:
+The following table provides the financial assets and liabilities carried at fair value measured on a recurring basis as of December 31, 2020:

-Carryin g value at
+Carryir ng value at Fair value measureme

-December 31, 2019 Level 1 Level 2 Level 3
+Decembe r 31, 2020 Level 1 Level 2 Level 3

-Contingent consideration liability \$ 14,423 \$ - \$ - \$ 14,423
+Contingent consideration liability \$ 24,128 \$ - \$ - \$ 24,128

+Interest rate swap liability 2,101 - 2,101 -

-The inputs to the measurement of the fair value of contingent consideration related to acquisitions are Level 3 inputs.
-The fair value measurements were made using a discounted cash flow model; significant model inputs were expected future operating cash flows (determined with reference to each specific acquired business) and discount rates (which range from 8% to 10%).
+The Company has one interest rate swap in place to exchange the floating interest rate on \$100,000 of debt under its Credit Agreement for a fixed rate.
+The fair value of the interest rate swap liability was determined using widely accepted valuation techniques.
+The inputs to the measurement of the fair value of contingent consideration related to acquisitions are Level 3 inputs using a discounted cash flow model; significant model inputs were expected future operating cash flows (determined with reference to each specific acquired business) and discount rates (which range from 8% to 10%).
 The range of discount rates is attributable to level of risk related to economic growth factors combined with the length of the contingent payment periods; and the dispersion was driven by unique characteristics of the businesses acquired and the respective terms for these contingent payments.
 Within the range of discount rates, there is a data point concentration at 9%.
 A 2% increase in the weighted average discount rate would not have a significant impact on the fair value of the contingent consideration balance.

-Balance, December 31, 2018 \$ 13,286

-Amounts recognized on acquisitions 10,611

-Amounts recognized on acquisitions of management contracts 1,751

-Fair value adjustments (503)

-Resolved and settled in cash (10,056)

-Other (666)

 Balance, December 31, 2019 \$ 14,423

+Amounts recognized on acquisitions 13,259

+Amounts recognized on acquisitions of management contracts 890

+Fair value adjustments (261)

+Resolved and settled in cash (4,664)

+Other 481

+Balance, December 31, 2020 \$ 24,128

-Less: current portion \$ 6,269
+Less: current portion \$ 4,243

-Non-current portion \$ 8,154
+Non-current portion \$ 19,885

 The carrying amounts for cash and cash equivalents, restricted cash, accounts receivable, accounts payable and accrued liabilities approximate fair values due to the short maturity of these instruments, unless otherwise indicated.
 The inputs to the measurement of the fair value of long term debt are Level 3 inputs.
-The fair value measurements were made using a net present value approach; significant model inputs were expected future cash outflows and discount rates (which range from 2.0% to 2.5%).
+The fair value measurements were made using a net present value approach; significant model inputs were expected future cash outflows and discount rates (which range from 1.0% to 1.5%).
 The following are estimates of the fair values for other financial instruments:

-2019 2018 Carrying amount Fair value Carrying amount Fair value Other receivables Long-term debt \$ 4,033 766,623 \$ 4,033 779,279 \$ 4,212 334,523 \$ 4,212 344,198
+2020 2019 Carrying amount Fair value Carrying amount Fair value Other receivables Long-term debt \$ 4,170 589,604 \$ 4,170 604,091 \$ 4,033 766,623 \$ 4,033 779,279